ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Ballerina outbound authentication is also abstracted out into 2 layers called `http:OutboundAuthHandler` and `auth:OutboundAuthProvider`.
 The `auth:OutboundAuthProvider` is used to create the credential according to the provided configurations.
 The `http:OutboundAuthHandler` is used to get the created credential from `auth:OutboundAuthProvider` and perform HTTP level actions which are adding the required HTTP headers or body using the received credential.

-Ballerina supports Basic authentication, JWT authentication and OAuth2 authentication.
-Ballerina HTTP client can be configured to enforce authentication and authorization.
+Ballerina HTTP client can be configured to send authentication and authorization information to the endpoint being invoked.
+Ballerina has built-in support for the following outbound authentication mechanisms, whereas it is possible to add custom mechanisms:

+- Basic authentication
+- JWT authentication
+- OAuth2 authentication.

 In a particular authentication scheme, implemented instance of `auth:OutboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of `http:OutboundAuthHandler`.